emory/inc-mm-v4/_pages/about.md

 I am also, of course, thinking about writing a script with my wife for a television pilot.
 It's about us, but maybe a more glamorous us.

-**Professionally** I'm working on multi-factor authentication, device management, and host integrity monitoring.
+**Professionally** in my new (as of November 2017) role as Auth0's Principal Security Engineer, I'm working on cloud security architectures, operations management in a dev-ops environment, and generally approaching decades of old already-solved problems again, with new and very different constraints.
+Incident response and forensics are very different concepts these days!

 I am also tinkering in the lab with location services, mobile applications, accessible encryption, and personal publishing.
 I have the dubious distinction of being listed as an inventor on a patent for an authenticated content syndication system that was gently paired with RSS/atom and OpenID.

 I did the technical review for a few O'Reilly books on OS X and smartphones, and wrote half of one myself that was never released but still lives on Amazon's Canadian site for some reason.

 ## Work & Availability

 My consulting practice, [due\|vigilance](http://duevigilance.com/), is where you can learn more about my consulting services.
-At the time of this writing, I'm not taking new clients for assessments or long-term engagements.
-I'm taking a bit of a sabbatical and have been spending time with my kids, catching up on my reading, and working on being a better photographer in order to get away from keyboards now and then.
-It's the luxury of doing it on the side in that I can be very selective about who I work with after the children are in bed.

-**I am, however, very *available* for script review** on creative projects for the web, paper, television and film.
+At the time of this writing, I'm not taking clients for technical or security engagements, **I am, however, very *available* for script review** on creative projects for the web, paper, television and film.
 If you're working on a project that could benefit from some experise on the *seedy underbelly of the Internet*, please tell me all about it.
 I would love to give your project some extra authenticity without losing your audience in the process.
-I can make very complex things approachable by non-nerds, and yet relevant in a way even the most grizzly neckbeard can appreciate.
+I can make very complex things approachable by non-nerds, and yet relevant and accurate enough for even the most grizzly of neckbeards.

 ## Contact